abaditya26/SPIT_T15_ps9/README.md

 6. Now you have to select device on which you have to run this app.
 For eg: edge, chrome, android device, etc.

 7. You are all set Now.
 Run the app by simply click on the run button.

+8. Added RASA AI bot which helps in navigating the website.
+We've added the code in folder named RASA_AI.

 8. Login details -